LiquidFiles Windows Authentication Proxy Installation Guide

 <add key="LiquidFilesApiKey" value="password_for_administrator" />

-In larger networks, edit web.config to specify domain name explicitly
+You should also edit web.config to specify domain name explicitly

 <add key="LdapQueryDomainName" value="my-specific-server" />